CoryMcCartan/website/content/projects/president-2020/index.md

 election.
 If we compare this chance to the average chance across the country, we get a measure of how much relative power voters in every state have to determine the election.
-Small states where the election is close have the most powerful voters, whereas large states or states where the election isn't very close have the least powerful voters.
+Small states where the election is close have the most powerful voters, whereas large states or states where the election isn&rsquo;t very close have the least powerful voters.

 <table id="states" class="minim">